kaidez/kaidez.github.io/_posts/2017-03-08-web-developer-job.md

 I went through an intense job search to get to this point, more so than ever before.
 I learned a lot (a WHOLE lot) about the 2017 web dev hiring process so I'll share my random thoughts on the subject.

 <h2>A preamble...like I start all my posts</h2>
 For all the nervousness and anxiety that comes with unemployment, I knew I'd get a job sooner than later.
-I don't know <em>everything</em> about front end web development but knew enough so that I wasn't be out of work for TOO long...only a month in the end.
+I don't know <em>everything</em> about front end web development but knew enough so that I wasn't going to be out of work for TOO long...only a month in the end.

 But I also knew my limited experience with the currently in-demand frameworks (React, Angular, etc) meant I would have to work harder than most at finding a job.
 I'd used them in personal projects but had little on-the-job experience with them on my resum&eacute;